rk-exxec/pumpy/README.md

 Pumpy allows you to control your Harvard syringe pump or Mighty Mini piston pump from your computer over an RS-232 interface.

-## pumpy is no longer maintained

-Occasionally I receive pull requests and issues but because I don't work in a lab anymore I have no way to test them.
-I also wrote Pumpy when I was a relatively novice Python programmer (there aren't any automated tests for a start) so it needs a lot of work.
-Hence I'm no longer maintaining pumpy.

-That said, there's no reason why it shouldn't still work with the pumps below.
-If it doesn't work, pumpy is MIT licensed so you're free to make and distribute your own changes.
+---
+**please note that this is a fork of the original with the purpose of implementing the Harvard Apparatus Microliter OEM Syringe pump**
+---
 ## Supported pumps

 * Harvard Pump 11
 * Harvard Pump 11 Plus
 * Harvard PHD2000
 * Mighty Mini piston pump
+* Harvard Microliter OEM

 ## Features

-* For Harvard Pump 11, Pump 11 Plus, and PHD2000:
+* For Harvard Pump 11, Pump 11 Plus, and PHD2000, ulOEM:
 	* infuse
 	* withdraw
 	* set diameter